ifa-ifa/NieR-Replicant-Hardcore-mod/README.md

 - Using an item requires and consumes a full bar of MP
 - MP is slightly recovered on hitting enemies
 - Passive MP recovery is slowed
-- Health is reduced by 0.25x
+- Plater health is reduced
 - MP is fixed to 100

 Features can be altered and disabled easily, however that currently requires compiling from source.